esno/matthiashauber.de/content/Hardware/KNX/Siemens KNX-IP Router/readme.md

 This setup provides the ability to capture the whole network traffic between the IP Router and other network devices.

+While watching into the protocol I had access to a Siemens S7-1200 which does not support multicast.

-Additionally I wrote a stupid proxy to translate upd datagrams into multicast messages
+The IP router did neither respond nor react to telegrams sent to the device IP directly.
+To see if the IP Router responds only to multicast requests I wrote a stupid proxy to translate those udp datagrams into multicast messages

     #!/usr/bin/python